ESMerchantCampaign/merchant-campaign/.github/CONTRIBUTING.md

+When making changes, do so on your own branch and submit the changes as a pull request.
+Do not force push to main.
 When creating a pull request, use a branch name starting with your username (`<username>-<topic>`).
 Do not merge your own pull request yourself (unless it's a fix caught by the checkers).
 Let another collaborator review and merge.
 Exception: if your pull request has two approving reviews then you can merge it.
 If somebody is assigned to a pull request, do not merge it unless they have submitted an approving review.